eozgit/mtd-itsa-compliance-fe/PROGRESS.md

 ## III.
 Frontend Development Progress

-### Current Status: Core Angular App Stable, All 11 Playwright E2E Tests Passing (Login, Register, Business Setup, Auth Guard)
+### Current Status: Core Angular App Stable, All 13 Playwright E2E Tests Passing (Login, Register, Business Setup, Auth Guard, Dashboard)

 The Angular application is now compiling, serving, and rendering correctly.
 Server-Side Rendering (SSR) has been successfully removed, simplifying the application architecture and resolving test environment complexities.
 Client-side routing for deep links (`/auth/login`) is fully functional.
-Playwright is set up, and all 11 E2E tests, including those for Login, Register, Business Setup, and the Auth Guard, are passing for Chromium.
+Playwright is set up, and all 13 E2E tests, including those for Login, Register, Business Setup, Auth Guard, and now the **Dashboard**, are passing for Chromium.
 Firefox and WebKit have been removed from the Playwright configuration as Safari/Firefox compatibility is not a requirement.
 The Business Setup component is fully implemented on the frontend, and its E2E tests are now passing, indicating that the test environment successfully provides the necessary authentication token.

-**Last Confirmed State:** `npm run start` serves the Angular app successfully at `http://localhost:4200/auth/login`, rendering the login form. `npm run test:e2e` now shows **11 passed tests** (Login, Register, Business Setup, and Auth Guard E2E).
+**Last Confirmed State:** `npm run start` serves the Angular app successfully at `http://localhost:4200/auth/login`, rendering the login form. `npm run test:e2e` now shows **13 passed tests** (Login, Register, Business Setup, Auth Guard, and Dashboard E2E).

 ### Completed Tasks: